Aidan Kirk: Warriors

 In 2007 Kirk joined the New Zealand Warriors, reuniting with coach Cleary.
 However his pre-season was disrupted by his injury and he again played in the NSWRL Premier League, this time for the Auckland Lions.
 Kirk also made several appearances for the Counties Manukau Jetz in the Bartercard Cup.

-In 2008 Kirk started Round 1 at Fullback for the Warriors, replacing the injured Wade McKinnon.
+In 2008 Kirk started round 1 at fullback for the New Zealand Warriors, replacing the injured Wade McKinnon.
 However he was immediately dropped and did not play first grade again until round eleven, this time filling in for the injured Manu Vatuvei on the wing.
 Kirk played another thirteen games for the club in 2008, mostly on the wing, and did enough to earn a new contract with the club, signing for 2009 with an option for 2010.
 He was released by the Warriors at the end of the 2009 season.

 In 2011 he joined the Terrigal Sharks in the Central Coast Division Rugby League competition.